jadynlaila/Study_Group_Platform/README.md

 Hi!
 I'm a junior Computer Science student at NAU.
 I love web development and thinking through complex problems.
 I enjoy hanging out with friends and making music!

 ### Daira Santacruz
-Hi, I’m a Computer Science student at NAU.
-I study French, and I’m currently enrolled in an IGP program at NAU.
-Most of my experience is with frontend development.
+Hello!
+Hola and Bonjour tout le monde!
+I’m a junior double majoring in Computer Science and Modern Languages in French at NAU.
+I’m currently enrolled in an IGP program at NAU.
+I am currently a tutor at NAU for Computer Science, Calculus, Statistics and French, I am also a tutor online for the same subjects at Pear Deck Tutor where I tutor students from 1st grade up to college level.
+I love helping and volunteering.
+I am hoping to go into research in Computer Science and hopefully go internationally about it.